vb-consulting/NpgsqlRest/README.md

 ### Plug-in System

 NpgsqlRest has a plug-in system that allows you to extend the functionality of the generated REST API from your PostgreSQL database.

 Currently, the following plug-ins are available:

-- **[Table CRUD support](https://github.com/vb-consulting/NpgsqlRest/blob/master/plugins/NpgsqlRest.CrudSource)**.
-Automatically generate CRUD endpoints for your PostgreSQL tables.
+- **[CRUD support](https://vb-consulting.github.io/npgsqlrest/crudsource)**.
+Automatically generate CRUD endpoints for your PostgreSQL tables and views.
-- **[HTTP File generation](https://github.com/vb-consulting/NpgsqlRest/blob/master/plugins/NpgsqlRest.HttpFiles)**.
+- **[HTTP File support](https://vb-consulting.github.io/npgsqlrest/httpfiles/)**.
 Automatically generate HTTP files for testing, with the list of available endpoints.
-- **[Typescript client generation](https://github.com/vb-consulting/NpgsqlRest/blob/master/plugins/NpgsqlRest.TsClient)**.
+- **[Typescript Client support](https://vb-consulting.github.io/npgsqlrest/tsclient/)**.
 Automatically generate Typescript client code from the NpgsqlRest endpoints for your Typescript projects.

 ## Getting Started